impalah/escaleta/README.md

 ## 🚀 Features

 - **Visual beat editor** with canvas-style positionable cards
+- **Properties panel** - AutoCAD/Photoshop-style dockable panel for editing beats and project
+  - Anchor to left or right side
+  - Resizable width (drag border)
+  - Auto-hide when not pinned
+  - Real-time auto-save (no save button needed)
 - **Beat connections** - Smart magnet zones for linking beats in sequence with visual feedback
 - **Group movement** - Drag connected beats as a group, or use Shift+Drag to move individually
 - **Grid view** - Switch between canvas and table/grid views for different workflows